ibrahimhaidara99/ibrahimhaidara99/README.md

 --->
 🔐 Aspiring Cybersecurity Enthusiast 🚀 | Python Learner 🐍 | Tech Explorer 👩‍💻

-Hello world! 👋 I'm Ibrahim Haidara living in Detroit Michigana and i'm an enthusiastic learner navigating the exciting world of cybersecurity through Google's comprehensive courses. 🌐 Currently armed with five certificates and three more on the horizon, my journey is just getting started!
+Hello world! 👋 I'm Ibrahim Haidara living in Brazoria Texas and i'm an enthusiastic learner navigating the exciting world of cybersecurity through Google's comprehensive courses. 🌐 Currently armed with five certificates and three more on the horizon, my journey is just getting started!

 🔍 Exploring the intricacies of digital security has been an eye-opening experience, and I'm eager to dive deeper into the realm of cyber defense.
-Alongside cybersecurity, I've embarked on a Python learning adventure, where I'm crafting the skills to automate and enhance security practices.
+Alongside cybersecurity, I've embarked on a Python and linux learning adventure, where I'm crafting the skills to automate and enhance security practices.

 📚 While the learning path may be challenging, I'm here not just for the knowledge but also to build connections.
 Seeking friends, mentors, and potential job opportunities, I believe in the power of community in propelling us forward. 🤝